ENCCS/performance-programming/content/algorithms.rst

    that must be amortized over some 30-ish levels in the tree.
 This gives a cost of just over 10 cycles per comparison, which, as we will see later, is expected.

+One conclusion we can draw from our study of ``quicksort`` is that as long as :math:`n` is the size of a data structure, that is related to memory size and not absolutely fantastically large, :math:`\log(n)` is more or less a constant (it will for instance hardly be larger than 40).
+Maybe not a very good constant, but it is not something that makes the complexity of a program grow without bound.

 So far, we have run ``quicksort`` with randomly generated data, but what if the data is already sorted?